Pruitt-shane/Bioinformatics/README.md

 For each of the stages below, please explain the stage.
 List the files needed for the command, what the command does.
 The options for the command.
 An example of how to execute the command.

 ### hp_reads
+Seqtk is a fast and lightweight tool for processing sequences in the FASTA or FASTQ format.
+It seamlessly parses both FASTA and FASTQ files which can also be optionally compressed
         sample_reads
         trim_reads
         join_reads
         ec_reads
 ### hp_assemble
+"The denovo assembly stage automatically performs error detection, but trimmed reads are also error corrected".
+To me, this are programs that take the trimmed reads and clean them up in a way that they can be compiled together into a readable piece.
         assemble_denovo
         assemble_amplicons
         assemble_scaffold